avenix/WDK/README.md

 ![Event Detection App](doc/images/3-EventDetectionApp.png)

-The *Detail View* of the *Event Detection App* enables developers to gain insight into the performance of a particular event detection algorithm.
+The *Event Detection Detail View* enables developers to gain insight into the performance of a particular event detection algorithm.
 Developers can zoom into the data and observe the detected and missed events together with the video.

 ![Event Detection App Detail View](doc/images/3-EventDetectionAppDetail.png)